On the Birational Nature of Lifting: Comparing the minimal resolution and the stacky resolution

 \begin{proof} Let $X\to\PP^2_k$ be the purely inseparable double cover defined by $z^2-f(x_0,x_1,x_2)$, where $f$ is a generic homogeneous polynomial $f$ of degree $6$.
 Then $X$ is a surface with $21$ canonical singularities of type $A_1$, see \cite[Theorem 3.4]{lie}.
 Lifting the double cover over $W(k)$, we conclude that $X$ lifts projectively to $W(k)$.
 The minimal resolution $Y$ of $X$ is a K3 surface.
 We have $H^0(Y,\Theta_Y)=0$ by \cite[Theorem 7]{rudakov}, which implies $H^2(Y,\Theta_Y)=0$ by Serre duality using $\omega_Y\iso\OO_Y$, and so, deformations of $Y$ are unobstructed.
-In particular, $Y$ lifts to $W(k)$, and thus, every smooth model of $X$ lifts to $W(k)$ by Proposition \ref{smooth surfaces}.
+In particular, $Y$ lifts formally to $W(k)$, and thus, every smooth model of $X$ lifts formally to $W(k)$ by Proposition \ref{smooth surfaces}.

 Suppose that $\X$ lifts to $W_2(k)$.
 Let $X'$ and $Y'$ be the lifts of $X$ and $Y$ obtained as in the proof of Theorem \ref{thm:X==>YoverA}.
 With notation as in the proof, $Z$ is the disjoint union of the 21 singular points of $X$ and $Z'\subset X'$ is a closed subscheme which is flat over $W_2(k)$.
 Since $Y'$ is the blow-up of $X'$ along $Z'$, we see that all 21 exceptional divisors $E_i$ of $Y$ extend to relatively flat Cartier divisors $E'_i$ of $Y'$.
+Since intersection numbers are constant in flat families and for each $i$ we have $E_i^2=-2$, we see $(E'_i)^2=-2$ as well.
+We consider the following commutative diagram, whose downward arrows are restriction maps: